3dct/open_iA-superbuild/README.md

 - The `$` sign in the code above indicates the shell prompt, do not enter this sign.

--The command to install packages as well as the names of the packages to install will differ on other Linux distributions, please consult the manual or community of your distribution.
+- For the prerequisites installation on Linux: the command to install packages as well as the names of the packages will differ on other distributions other than Ubuntu, please consult the manual or community of your distribution.

-- The method described here currently only sets up VTK and ITK libraries
+- The method described above sets up a basic build environment.
-  - It will only enable the build of the core executables, but none of the advanced analysis modules.
-To enable these, after the build has finished, you will have to open another CMake, switch to the `open_iA/bin` folder under "Where to build the binaries" and enable the required modules.
-  -  If you require other prerequisites, such as for the Astra reconstruction module or the HDF5 integration, you have to continue on the [detailed build instructions page](https://github.com/3dct/open_iA/wiki/Linux-Build) in the section of the respective library after setup here is finished.
+  - It will only build VTK and ITK libraries.
+  - It builds the core executables as well as some of the advanced analysis modules.
+  - If you require more modules or other library support, e.g. Eigen, OpenCL or HDF5 support, see the ENABLE_... flags
+  - Support for the Astra reconstruction module is implemented (ENABLE_ASTRA), but still very much experimental, it works only under very specific circumstances.

+- The superbuild is intended for setting up a build environment.
+For development of open_iA modules, it is recommended to switch to using the `open_iA/bin` subfolder of the superbuild binary folder as build / CMake base once the first superbuild has finished successfully.

 - If CMake encounters an error, it probably will tell you that some library is missing which you still need to install.